-A set of one or more DSAs and zero or more DUAs managed by a single organization may form a Directory Management Domain (DMD).
+A set of one or more DSAs and/or LDAP servers and zero or more DUAs and/or LDAP clients managed by a single organization may form a Directory Management Domain (DMD).
 The organization concerned may or may not elect to make use of the Directory Specifications to govern the communications among the functional components within the DMD.